robcarver17/skipperman/docs/ideas.md

 ### Required for training event:

+- GDPR document
+- instructor login (send link to create, link to specific volunteer name)
+- ticksheet level security
+- key report links for instructors on landing page
+- maintain ticksheets, print and record ticks
 - allow selection of group subset in reporting arrangement
 - backfill all last years events
 - add * for boat allocation to group report
 - handle waiting lists (new state)
-- maintain ticksheets, print and record ticks
-- ticksheet level security
-- key report links for instructors on landing page
 - print roll call lists and contact details
 - birthdays during an event - splash on event screen